YuliyaKoldayeva/AR_VR_Specialist_Program_Python/Class_2018-12-18/Team_Project_Basic_Order_System_OOP/README.md

 # Basic Order System #
-This is a team project for the course "Programming for VR 1" of AEC AR&VR Specialist Program at Champlain College(Quebec).
+This is a team project for the course "Programming for VR 1" of AEC AR-VR Specialist Program at Champlain College(Quebec).
 Python Lab, Dec.
 18, 2018

 Creating a Basic Order System using Object Oriented Programming Techniques